AlexToop/www-alextoop-com/src/assets/markdown/connascence.md

 ## <a name="axes"></a>Properties, the three axes

-The impact on maintainability Meilir proposed could be further deduced by considering the following;
+The three axes are three properties that can be considered to determine the maintainability of code;

-**Degree** relates to the size of its impact, for example, being connascent to dozens of other elements will have a larger impact.
+**Degree** relates to the size of its impact, being connascent to dozens of other elements will have a larger impact on maintainability.

-**Locality** relates to how close software elements are together, similar to the philosophy of 'elements that change together should stay together', if the elements are escapsulated far apart, they should have a weaker connascence.
+**Locality** relates to how close elements are together, 'elements that change together, should stay together', ideally, if the elements are encapsulated far apart, they should have a weaker connascence.

-**Strength** relates to how hard the relations between entities are to spot or refactor.
-The types of relation are discussed in the next section.
+**Strength** relates to how hard the relationship between entities are to spot or refactor.
+The next section will explain the different types of relationship and how they affect the strength of connascence.

 ## <a name="types"></a>Types